chrismulderza/starta/README.md

-# Start a...
+# Start a ...

-Start a... is a collection of templates for bootstrapping various development projects.
+Start a ... is a collection of templates for bootstrapping various development projects.

 ## TODO